heptarch/heptarch.github.io/drafts/demon.md

   </p>

-Ȣ. The waters of Trinity Quay are stilled—Ashen House a vacant box of stone—the sky fluorescent with unfamiliar suns, and the ocean a mirror of welcoming infinitude.
+Ȣ. The waters of Trinity Quay are stilled—Ashen House a vacant box of stone, its spirit fled—the sky fluorescent with unfamiliar suns, and the ocean a mirror of welcoming infinitude.

 <i>Child, what should you like to do?</i>